Les Landau

-Les Landau is an American television director, film director and film producer.
+Les Landau is an American film and television director and film producer.
 He is best known for his work on the Star Trek franchise from 1987 to 2002, having worked on four Star Trek shows: The Next Generation, Deep Space Nine, Voyager and Enterprise.
-His work on Enterprise was Landau's final professional work.
+His work on Enterprise was his final professional work.

 Early life

-Les Landau is one of five children born to television and film producer Ely Landau and his wife, Edythe Rein.
+Landau is one of five children born to television and film producer Ely Landau.
+His stepmother was film producer Edie Landau.
 His family is of Jewish background.

 Directing work

 Landau's earliest credit was as production assistant on the 1973 film The Iceman Cometh, produced by his father, Ely Landau.
 By 1976 he was serving as assistant director, on the film Leadbelly, starring Madge Sinclair and Albert Hall, and as first assistant director on the television series Dynasty and T.J.
 Hooker.

 He has also directed episodes for such television series as Beverly Hills, 90210, seaQuest DSV, Lois & Clark: The New Adventures of Superman, M.A.N.T.I.S., Sliders, JAG, and Dark Angel.

-Actor Garret Wang remembers Les Landau directing them for the Star Trek: Voyager episode "The Chute", and while he was trying to focus on acting, the other actors in the series were around Landau making a ruckus.
-The reason was they had just started having actors direct in that television series, and his co-star McNeil had just directed the previous episode; that was his first time directing and other actors were excited about getting into directing.
+Actor Garret Wang recalled Les Landau directing the Voyager episode "The Chute".
+Wang said that while he tried to focus on his part, the series' other actors often engaged Landau about possible directing opportunities.
+The cast had just begun to direct the series (Wang's co-star McNeil had made his directing debut on the preceding episode), and the others were excited about their own prospects.

-He produced and directed the 1998 film Archibald the Rainbow Painter, a fictional work about Vietnam veterans, written by Laura Landau.
+Landau produced and directed Archibald the Rainbow Painter (1998), a fictional film about Vietnam veterans, written by Laura Landau.